ryanbrewerstrata/git-gud/objective-02/hw_obj2.md

+# Objective 2: Make a Significant Change to Software
 ## Create your own repository

 A repository is essentially just a folder on your computer that has a file that tells git that this folder should be treated like a git repository.
 It can be on your computer or on a website like Github.